PIH/pih-bahmni-config/README.md

 # pih-bahmni-config

-Contains relevant customizations of Bahmni for the Wellbody Clinic in Sierra Leone.
+Contains relevant customizations for the various PIH implementations of Bahmni

 ## Steps for applying a patch to our custom version of the Bahmni-App modules